 At Mount Barker Dental Centre our reception team will find a time that meets your needs.
 Any dental emergencies are seen on the day (‘What happens if I experience a dental emergency?’ below).

-Yes, we offer evening and Saturday sessions to make it easier for patients whose time is constrained by employment, family or other commitments.
+Yes, we offer evening sessions to make it easier for patients whose time is constrained by employment, family or other commitments.

 At Mount Barker Dental Centre we are committed to charging a fair price for the services we provide.

 Our reception staff are able to tell you the cost of an initial check-up, x-rays, and a scale and clean.
 If you need further treatment your dentist will prepare a treatment plan for you and explain the costs of this treatment.

 We require payment in full on the day of your treatment and accept cash, credit and debit cards, and personal cheques.

 If you feel concerned about your ability to pay, especially where your treatment plan requires services over an extended period, talk to us about an interest-free payment plan.
 While we cannot finance your treatment indefinitely, we don’t want you to delay or forgo treatment to the detriment of your oral health.